-The Top 10 Things to do and see in Swansea, Wales
+The Top Things to Do and See in Swansea, Wales

-Easily accessible on the bus from Swansea City centre, this castle has beautiful grounds, views over Swansea Bay and plenty of hidden stairways and tunnels to explore.
-There’s also a glass floor over the chapel which gives views over the Mumbles.
+Easily accessible on the bus from Swansea’s city centre, this castle has beautiful grounds, views over Swansea Bay and plenty of hidden stairways and tunnels to explore.
+There’s also a glass floor over the chapel that gives great views of the Mumbles.

 This gallery had a £6 million refurbishment a few years ago, so it’s safe to say it’s up to scratch.
-It was born in 1905, when Richard Glynn Vivian offered his collection of paintings, drawings and china to Swansea, with the gallery being formally opened in 1911.
-There are loan exhibitions, events, an educational programme and an impressive art collection including local and internationally acclaimed pieces.
+It was born in 1905, when Richard Glynn Vivian offered his collection of paintings, drawings and china to Swansea, while the gallery was formally opened in 1911.
+It hosts loan exhibitions, events, an educational programme and an impressive art collection, including local and internationally acclaimed pieces.

 The renowned Swansea writer often wrote affectionately about his city.
-Throughout Swansea there are dedicated attractions and the chance to visit many of his haunts.
-First up, there’s the Dylan Thomas Centre in the old city Guildhall, in the Maritime Quarter.
+Throughout Swansea, there are dedicated Dylan Thomas attractions and the chance to visit many of his haunts.
+First up is the Dylan Thomas Centre in the old city Guildhall, in the Maritime Quarter.
 Follow the permanent Love With Words exhibition that takes you through Thomas’s life with interactive exhibits.
-Then there are the pubs he loved to frequent such as The Uplands Tavern, The No-Sign Bar and The Queens Hotel.
+Then there are the pubs he loved to frequent, such as the Uplands Tavern, the No-Sign Bar and the Queens Hotel.
 And you can also visit his birthplace, 5 Cwmdonkin Drive.
-The semi-detached Edwardian house has been perfectly restored to be as it would have been in Thomas’s day.

-Botanical gardens set in sprawling parkland.
+Clyne Gardens are a collection of botanical gardens set in sprawling parkland.
 Admire the renowned collection of rare species, national collections and famous annual displays.
-A sanctuary away from the hustle and bustle of city life.
+Visitors can indulge in a coffee and cake at one of the nearby cafes, after a stroll through this sanctuary away from the hustle and bustle of city life.

-The LC is home to Wales’ biggest indoor water park with slides, waves and an indoor surf machine called Boardrider.
-Tackle the Masterblaster – a rollercoaster water slide or the aqua slide and aqua tube.
-Bob around in the wave pool, relax in the whirlpool or float around the lazy river.
-For small children, there’s an interactive pool with mini slide, tipping buckets and fountains or Volcano Bay.
+The LC is home to Wales’ biggest indoor water park with slides, waves and one of the UK’s only indoor surf machines, the Boardrider.
+With a number of thrilling rides to choose from, including the Masterblaster, a roller coaster water slide, or the aqua slide and aqua tube, this park will have something to get your adrenaline going.
+If you’re looking for a more relaxing time, you can bob around in the wave pool, relax in the whirlpool or float around the lazy river.
+For small children, there’s an interactive pool with mini slides, tipping buckets and fountains, or Volcano Bay.